rackspace/runway/integration_tests/README.md

 ## Permissions
 Put a file called policies.yaml in the integration test folder in order to define permissions. e.g. /integration_tests/test_cdk/policies.yaml

-Whenever permissions are updated, the permissions stack must be redeployed with the following command from the folder '/integration_test_infrastructure/codebuild/common': pipenv run runway deploy
+Whenever permissions are updated, the permissions stack must be redeployed with the following command from the folder '/integration_test_infrastructure/codebuild/common': pipenv run r4y deploy